 Add more probiotics.

 Focus of probiotic foods like real live yogurt, Kefir, whey from strained yogurt, fermented vegetables of all types and add them into the diet everyday as well as taking a probiotic supplement like this one.

 Some people say you shouldn’t bathe too often when you have eczema as it dries out the skin.
 That might be true and good for some but for us, we found that bathing every day helped keep infection at bay and keep the body cool.

 Since we were dealing with this in the hot summer months, the heat of the day really made the kids’ skin more itchy.

 For bath time we used:

-- No soap (as it dried out the skin)
+- No soap (because it dried out the skin)

-- Baking soda (relieves itching, soothes the skin)
+- Baking soda (relieves itching and soothes the skin)